ProhibitedTV/BitRiver-Live/docs/advanced-deployments.md

 ## Surface transcoder playback artefacts

 The FFmpeg job controller drops HLS manifests and segments under `/work/public` by default.
 The compose bundle binds that path to `./transcoder-data` on the host so artefacts survive container restarts and can be mirrored elsewhere.
+Live jobs appear as symlinks at `/work/public/live/<jobID>` that point at the active output directory and are removed when the stream ends, preventing stale session directories from piling up.
 Populate the directory once before bootstrapping production traffic:

 ```bash
 mkdir -p /opt/bitriver-live/transcoder-data/public